DrBrule/fixSpotify/README.md

 # fixSpotify
- A tool to clear the cache on Spotify and make it work again
+ A tool to clear the cache on Spotify and make it work again.

 Spotify's desktop app has a tendency for the cache to get overfull and make the app stop working.
 Anytime I hit a frozen app, or delayed play/pause,